ayanacarpenter/BIS15W2023_acarpenter/lab1/lab1_hw.md

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**

 RStudio is a GUI that allows working in R to be easier.
+GitHub allows programmers to collaborate on projects.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2022_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**